 Citation: 2014 U.S. Dist.
 LEXIS 71158

-The dentistry expert was an oral and maxillofacial surgeon who had been consulted in a number of lawsuits about the specific drugs at issue to provide evidence of causation.
-The expert’s opinion was that the use of the drugs by the deceased induced him to develop osteonecrosis of the jaw.
-The deceased’s condition was called bisphosphonate-induced avascular osteonecrosis, a documented consequence of nitrogen-containing IV bisphosphonates, such as in the drugs in question.
-According to his expert report and his deposition, the dentistry expert checked the medical and dental history of the deceased but did not directly inspect the deceased nor review his X-rays.
+The dentistry expert was an oral and maxillofacial surgeon.
+In addition, the expert had consulted in a number of lawsuits about the specific drugs at issue to provide evidence of causation.
+During the testimony, the expert opined that the deceased’s drug use induced the development of osteonecrosis of the jaw.
+The deceased’s condition was called bisphosphonate-induced avascular osteonecrosis, a documented consequence of nitrogen-containing IV bisphosphonates.
+Nitrogen-containing IV bisphosphonates were in the drugs in question.
+According to his expert report and his deposition, the dentistry expert checked the medical and dental history of the deceased.
+However, the expert did not directly inspect the deceased, nor review his X-rays.

-The defendant claimed that the expert’s testimony was inadmissible because he had not used a reliable approach to shape his opinion on the cause of the deceased’s cancer.
-The defendant further asserted that the expert had neglected to accurately rule out any other possible causes of osteonecrosis of the jaw.
-Specifically, the defendant argued that the expert’s assertion that the deceased’s jaw injury did not have infectious etiology was not confirmed by documented evidence.
-In response, the plaintiff argued that the expert had implemented a judicially and scientifically acceptable differential diagnosis methodology and eliminated other potential causes of the deceased’s osteonecrosis.
+Be that as it may, the defendant claimed the expert’s testimony was inadmissible.
+The defendant asserted the expert had not used a reliable approach to shape his opinion on the cause of cancer.
+The defendant further argued that the expert neglected to rule out any other possible causes of osteonecrosis of the jaw.
+Additionally, the defendant argued the expert’s assertion that the deceased’s jaw injury had no infectious etiology was not confirmed by documented evidence.
+In response, the plaintiff argued the expert had implemented a judicially and scientifically acceptable differential diagnosis methodology.
+As a result, the plaintiff claimed the dentistry expert witness eliminated other potential causes of the deceased’s osteonecrosis.

-The court acknowledged that, as observed in Dopson-Troutt v.
+The court referenced Dopson-Troutt v.
 Novartis Pharms.
-Corp., the defendant’s effort to remove the expert from testifying about causation related to these drugs was rejected.
-The court also cited this same rationale presented in Taylor v.
+Corp.
+As observed in Dopson-Troutt, the court rejected the defendant’s effort to remove the expert from testifying about causation.
+In addition, the court also cited this same rationale presented in Taylor v.
 Novartis Pharms.
 Corp. to refuse the Daubert motion of the defendant to exclude the expert.
-The court agreed with the rationale and conclusions laid out in Taylor, where the court decided that the expert’s differential diagnosis satisfied the admissibility criteria as he had considered other possible causes of osteonecrosis of the jaw and established that plaintiff’s use of the medications was the probable cause.
-The Taylor court had also held that inconsistency in the expert’s report and deposition affected weight and not admissibility.
+The court further agreed with the rationale and conclusions laid out in Taylor, deciding that the expert’s differential diagnosis satisfied admissibility criteria.
+The expert considered other possible causes of osteonecrosis of the jaw.
+The dentistry expert established that the plaintiff’s use of the medications was the probable cause.
+The Taylor court also held that inconsistency in the expert’s report and deposition affected weight and not admissibility.

 The motion to exclude the dentistry expert witness’s testimony was denied.